balaguerlab/balaguerlab.github.io/index.md

 ## Lab focus

 This is the source code repository of our computational neuroscience lab, in the context of the Interdisciplinary Neuroscience Research Centre at Bournemouth University.
-We formulate machine learning approaches and models for understanding neural dynamics underlying cognition, through close collaborations with human and animal neurophysiology labs.
-In this area, our main line of work revolves around analyzing neuronal activity recordings and biophysical model representations in Reproducing Kernel-Hilbert spaces; we have also developed mesoscopic models of auditory cortex.
+We devise machine learning approaches and models for understanding neural dynamics underlying cognition, through close collaborations with human and animal neurophysiology labs.
+In this line of work, our methodology focuses on analysing multi-electorde array recordings and biophysical model representations in Hilbert spaces; we have also developed mesoscopic models of auditory cortex.
 In addition, we are partners in a range of data analysis projects.

 #### Featured recent publications